ben-apple-test/weather-thing/README.md

 ## Location Data
 ### Geocoder
-Geocoder is a well established gem that by default uses OpenStreetmap data to lookup coordinates and location data.
+Geocoder is a well established gem that by default uses Nominatim data to lookup coordinates and location data.
 In real life production we would probably want to use a paid service or host our own but it works out of the box and is easy for now.

 ### ZipCodes
 This app has a ZipCodes table that contains a dump of all of the ZipCodes available from the USPS website.
 This table is used to do some validation on the supplied zip codes that are fed into Geocoder